Vortex properties in the extended supersolid phase of dipolar Bose-Einstein condensates: Single vortex in dipolar bosons

 where $d_v $ is the vortex core radius and $\delta$ depends on the core model ($\delta=0$ for the hollow core model and $\delta=1/4$ for a core in rigid rotation) \cite{donnelly}.
 The parameter $\delta$ in the previous equation can be absorbed in the logarithmic term; using the quantum value for the circulation, $\kappa=h/m$, for a singly-quantized vortex $\epsilon_v ^{hydro}$ reads

 where $\lambda =d_ve^{-\delta}$ is the core parameter.

 We have used the above expression to fit the calculated $\epsilon _v(R)$ for the supersolid structures investigated here with fitting parameters $\rho _0$ and $\lambda$.
 We show in Fig. \ref{fig10}, for different values of $a_s$, the calculated $\epsilon_v(R)$ values (filled squares) and the best fit obtained by using the hydrodynamical approximation Eq. (\ref{hydro}) (solid line).
 As expected, the approximation breaks down at distances approaching the vortex core, as there the local density becomes very small.
 One can notice from the figure that the computed kinetic energy has some weak oscillations whose locations are related to the distances from the interstitial site where the vortex is placed, to the different droplet shells.
 For comparison, we also show in Fig. \ref{fig10} the results for the vortex-hosting SFP corresponding to two $a_s$ values (open squares).
+Notice that the supersolid vortex kinetic energy at $a_s = 95\,a_0$ has a higher value than in the superfluid phase.
+We do not have a simple explanation for this jump.
+The vortex kinetic energy in the supersolid differs from that in the superfluid for the very different character of the density profile and for a flow pattern much different from the tangential flow of the superfluid.
+We have not tried to disentangle the two effects.

 We report in Table I the calculated values for the core parameter $\lambda$ and prefactor $\rho _{0}$ as obtained from the fit.
 At variance with the SFP, for which the calculated value of $\rho _{0}$ coincides with the average density on the $z=0$ plane (4th column in the Table), it does not for the SSP: here the calculated $\rho _{0}$ values show a marked decrease with $a_s$.
 One may argue that these values should be related to the superfluid halo embedding the droplets, and thus to the (minimum) density in the interstitial regions between droplets (5th column in the Table): this is not the case though, since the minimum density values decrease with $a_s$ much faster than $\rho _{0}$.
 We also show in the Table the vortex ``core'' energy, defined as $E _v(R_c)$, where the core radius $R_c$ has been estimated as described before.